ethanwhall389/cv-application/README.md

 - TailwindCSS

 ## Challenges
-This was the first project I built using react, so that brought it's own set of challenges.
+This was the first project I built using react, so that brought its own set of challenges.
 Particularly, getting my head around states and how they can be passed down through components proved to be a tricky concept at first.